-Productivity.
-That word is everywhere lately.
-Have you ever had one of those days when you notice it’s 4 p.m., and you finally sit down for that morning cup of coffee that you never got, and reflect back on your day, only to wonder what is was that you actually accomplished?
+Productivity can be elusive.
+Have you ever had one of those days when you notice it’s 4 p.m., and you finally sit down for that morning cup of coffee that you never got, and reflect back on your day, only to wonder what it was that you actually accomplished?

 It’s relatable, right?
 We’ve all been there, and we all hate those kinds of days.
 You know you did stuff because you’re exhausted, but when asked, you haven’t got a clue what you actually did all day.

 - Use the Pomodoro method.
 This is one of the best tips I’ve come across in my travels.
-The basic concept is that you break work into intervals of 20-25 minutes, taking a ten-minute break in between, and jumping right back into the next interval.
-After two hours of this, you’ve earned yourself a half hour break.
+The basic concept is that you break work into intervals of 20-25 minutes, take a ten-minute break in between, and jump right back into the next interval.
+After two hours of this, you’ve earned yourself a half-hour break.
 It doesn’t sound like you’d be too productive with all those breaks, right?
 I can attest to this method, it’s always a surprise how much you can get done in twenty minutes.
 Set a timer on your phone or use a kitchen timer and watch how your productivity increases even more.